Drama Therapy: How Storytelling Can Promote Healing

 3. The main activity

-This is the biggest component of the session and the focus of the therapeutic work for the day.
+The main activity is the largest portion of the session and where the bulk of the therapeutic work happens.

 4. Closing